-• Water often works best.
+• Water or ice chips are best for older children.
 (Reason: Water is easily absorbed).

 • Other clear fluids: Use half-strength Gatorade.
 Make it by mixing equal amounts of Gatorade and water.
 Can mix apple juice the same way.
 ORS (such as Pedialyte) is usually not needed in older children.
 Popsicles work great for some kids.